-Another limitation of the Gini coefficient is that it measures inequality at a point in time and does not indicate in w underlying dynamic trends.
+Another limitation of the Gini coefficient is that it measures inequality at a point in time and does not indicate underlying dynamic trends.
 For example, the spread of education today has implications for changes in income inequality in future since it will determine the distribution of human capital.
 However, this also depends upon what is happening to the quality of education.
-We may be seeing a spread of education but if the quality of education varies happening to the quality of education.
 We may be seeing a spread of education, but if the quality of education varies very substantially, access to good quality education may remain highly unequal thus perpetuating inequality over time.

 A related issue is the degree of social mobility.
 Any given level of inequality today would be more acceptable if the system provided a potential for upward mobility over time, at least for the next generation.
 Unfortunately, there are almost no data bases that enable one to judge progress in this area, at least in emerging market countries.
 Some recent research in the United States points to the fact that social mobility is actually declining.
-Much of the optimism associated with the "American Dream " in the post war years was due to the belief that children of poorer, or lower middle class, families, often refugees from Europe, have a high probability of "making it".
+Much of the optimism associated with the "American Dream" in the post war years was due to the belief that children of poorer, or lower middle class, families, often refugees from Europe, have a high probability of "making it".
 That seems to have changed over the past twenty years.